fleschutz/PowerShell/Docs/cd-docs.md

 ## cd-docs.ps1 - Sets the working directory to the user's documents folder

-This scripts changes the working directory to the user's documents folder.
+This PowerShell script changes the working directory to the user's documents folder.

 ## Parameters
 ```powershell